Battery Troubleshooting For AirCat

 After you have completed the battery troubleshooting:

 If you have completed and verified the battery still has a charge and is working properly.
-Please move onto the next troubleshooting based on what is happening with your Aircat.
+Please move onto the next troubleshooting based on what is happening with your AirCat.

 Power troubleshooting